1st Brigade (Australia): Inter war years and World War II

 In 1921, the Australian military part-time forces were re-organised to perpetuate the numerical designations and structures of the AIF.
 As a result, the 1st Brigade was re-raised as a part-time formation of the Citizens Forces based in Newcastle, New South Wales, and consisting of four infantry battalions: the 13th, 33rd, 35th and 41st Battalions.

 Initially, the brigade was staffed through the compulsory training scheme, which meant that the brigade was able to maintain its numbers, however, in 1922, following the signing of the Washington Naval Treaty, Australia's security concerns were reduced.
 As a result, the Army's budget was halved and the scope of the compulsory training scheme was scaled back; with this the authorised strength of each infantry battalion was reduced to just 409 men of all ranks.
 In 1929, the compulsory training scheme was suspended by the newly elected Scullin Labor government and was replaced by a voluntary system, under the new name of the "Militia".
 This, coupled with the financial hardships of the Great Depression, meant that there were few volunteers available for service and many units had to be amalgamated or disbanded.

 As a result, the 1st Brigade was reduced to just three infantry battalions.
 Upon the outbreak of World War II in September 1939, the 1st Brigade consisted of the 13th, 33rd and 41st Battalions.
-Initially, upon the commencement of hostilities it was decided to call up the Militia to undertake periods of continuous training in order to boost the nation's readiness for war, however, following Japan's entry into the war in December 1941, they were mobilised for defensive duties.
+Initially, upon the commencement of hostilities it was decided to call up the Militia to undertake periods of continuous training to boost the nation's readiness for war, however, following Japan's entry into the war in December 1941, they were mobilised for defensive duties.
 Although some Militia units were committed to combat operations in New Guinea from 1942 onwards, the 1st Brigade remained in Australia for the duration of the war, headquartered around Parramatta, New South Wales, where it formed part of the 1st Division.
 Later the brigade became part of the Newcastle Covering Force and then the 10th Division.
 In 1942, the brigade moved to Sydney, and from 1943 it was reduced to meet operational manpower needs elsewhere.
 In September 1944, the brigade moved to Singleton, New South Wales, where the two of its three infantry battalions were disbanded.
 By the end of hostilities, it consisted of only one battalion—the 41st/2nd Battalion—as other units had been transferred, amalgamated or disbanded.
 Between May 1942 and August 1945 it was commanded by Brigadier Frederick Burrows.